Protecting You After Your Employment Has Been Terminated

-Discrimination and Wrongful Termination
+Discrimination And Wrongful Termination

-Severance Agreements and Final Paychecks
+Severance Agreements And Final Paychecks

-Some employers are obligated to pay severance pay under a collective bargaining agreement, employee benefit plan or other agreement.
+Some employers are obligated to pay severance pay under a collective bargaining agreement, employee benefit plan or another agreement.
 Absent such an agreement or plan, there is typically no right to severance pay.
 However, your employer may offer you a severance payment in exchange for the employee signing a release.
 Generally, if an employee was discriminated against or unlawfully separated from work, the release prohibits that employee from later suing the employer.

 State laws vary but typically require an employer to pay an employee his or her final paycheck within a limited time after termination – usually no more than 30 days and in some states, even less.
 In Ohio, it’s 15 days from the last date worked, or the date of the next regularly scheduled pay date, whichever is earlier.
 Additional disputes sometimes arise about payment for overtime, commissions, expense reimbursements, unused vacation or sick pay and disputed deductions from final paychecks.
 Employee rights in some cases depend upon the employer’s written policies, practices and/or individual arrangements or understandings with employees.

-Continuation of Insurance Benefits (COBRA)
+Continuation Of Insurance Benefits (COBRA)

-Advance Notice of Layoff (WARN Act)
+Advance Notice Of Layoff (WARN Act)

 Older Worker Rights

 Employers laying off workers over the age of 40 must comply with the federal Older Workers Benefit Protection Act in order to secure an enforceable release of potential age discrimination claims from such employees.
-Among other things, this Act requires that an employer give the laid off employee 21 days to consider an agreement and seven days to revoke it – longer periods and additional disclosure requirements apply where the layoff is part of an exit incentive program or employment termination program (i.e., a large layoff).
-To learn more about age discrimination in employment (the “ADEA”) and the OWBPA, go to: http://www.eeoc.gov/laws/types/age.cfm.
+Among other things, this Act requires that an employer give the laid-off employee 21 days to consider an agreement and seven days to revoke it – longer periods and additional disclosure requirements apply where the layoff is part of an exit incentive program or employment termination program (i.e., a large layoff).
+To learn more about age discrimination in employment (the “ADEA”) and the OWBPA, go to http://www.eeoc.gov/laws/types/age.cfm.

 Many employers utilize noncompete agreements to try to limit an employee’s activity after the employment relationship ends.
 Depending upon the circumstances in which such an agreement is implemented and its terms, such agreements may or may not be enforceable.
 If the employer’s restrictions do not protect a legitimate business interest, such as client information, the agreement may be unenforceable.
 Further, if the noncompetition agreement is unreasonable in scope, geographic restriction or time, it may be unenforceable.
 Moreover, if you lost your job because of misconduct by the employer, such as discrimination, the noncompete agreement becomes unenforceable.

-If you are leaving a position or considering a separation agreement that includes a non-compete provision, it is important to carefully analyze the circumstances before making a move.
+If you are leaving a position or considering a separation agreement that includes a noncompete provision, it is important to carefully analyze the circumstances before making a move.
 In addition, many agreements include confidentiality provisions that can be used by former employers to try to attempt to limit an individual’s future employment possibilities.
 There is a great deal of litigation over these issues, so it is highly recommended that you obtain good legal advice about your rights and obligations if you are subject to such an agreement.